andregit1/TIAly/README.md

 - **Custom Slugs:** Only admins can create custom slugs.
 - **Edit and Delete:** Only admins can edit or delete URLs.
 - **Visitor:** Visitors can create short URLs without needing to sign in.
+- **Redis Caching:**
+  ##### 1. Short URL Creation:
+  - Newly generated short URLs are cached in Redis for quick retrieval.
+  ##### 2. Click Count Tracking:
+  - Click counts for short URLs are cached in Redis, reducing database queries.
+  ##### 3. Efficiency and Freshness:
+  - Redis caching improves system performance by minimizing database queries.
+  - Cached data is regularly synced with the database via an hourly cron job.
+  - Data expires after 300 seconds, ensuring freshness and responsiveness.

 ### 9. Sequence Diagrams